-US fasteners below 1/4" are typically referred to by a numbered size (often preceded by a pound sign) rather than a fractional size.
+US fasteners below 1/4" are typically referred to by a numbered size (often preceded by a number sign) rather than a fractional size.
 The smaller the number the smaller the diameter of the fastener.

 For information on what these sizes translate to inches see our:

 Some fasteners such as shoulder bolts, and many anchors use a different mesurement for diameter.
 Throughout our catalog you will find images showing exactly where the diameter is measured on each fastener when you are choosing a diameter.